Evolution of Print Media

 Print Media in the 20th Century: Challenges and Innovations.

-For print media, the 20th century was a century of contrasts.
+The 20th century was a century of contrasts for print media.
 On the one hand, it experienced extraordinary development and innovation, while on the other, it faced problems posed by evolving technology and competition from other media types.

 The introduction of color printing and advancements in photojournalism expanded the visual attractiveness of newspapers and magazines.
 World War I and World War II highlighted the significance of print media as a news and information source.
 During this time, newspapers such as “The New York Times” and “The Times of London” gained international fame.